-The provisions of this Statement are effective for financial statements for periods beginning after December 15, 2016.
-The impact of the implementation of this Statement to the District's financial statements has not been assessed at this time.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
+Earlier application is encouraged.
+The requirements of this Statement should be applied prospectively.

 (12) Commitments and Contingencies

 Litigation

 In the ordinary course of operations, the District is subject to claims and litigation from outside parties.
 After consultation with legal counsel, the District believes the ultimate outcome of such matters, if any, will not materially affect its financial condition.